wmutschl/pruned-skewed-kalman-paper/README.md

 Some parts of the code (e.g. initial value search) also make use of MATLAB's dedicated parallel computing toolbox.

 - The reported runtimes are approximate and depend on the number of cores available on and the platform of your machine.
-The reported times are based on an Apple MacBook Pro M2 Max (8 performance, 4 efficiency cores), 64 GB RAM, MacOS Sequoia 15.2, MATLAB R2024b Update 3 (24.2.0.2806996) 64-bit (maca64) with Dynare 7 (dynare-7-unstable-2025-01-22-1305-b32e7530-arm64.pkg).
+The reported times are based on an
+  - Apple **MacBook** Pro M2 Max (8 performance, 4 efficiency cores), 64 GB RAM, MacOS Sequoia 15.2, MATLAB R2024b Update 3 (24.2.0.2806996) 64-bit (maca64) with Dynare 7 (dynare-7-unstable-2025-01-22-1305-b32e7530-arm64.pkg)
+  - Lenovo ThinkSystem SR655 **Linux server** (AMD EPYC 7402P 24C 2.8GHz), 6x16GB TruDDR4 3200MHz, Pop!_OS 20.04, MATLAB R2024b Update 3 (24.2.0.2806996) 64bit (glnxa64) with Dynare 7 compiled from source
-Note that a comparison between the Gaussian and CSN model versions is not really meaningful as the CSN model has more parameters to estimate.
+  - Note that a comparison between the Gaussian and CSN model versions is not really meaningful as the CSN model has more parameters to estimate.

 ### Maximum likelihood estimation